bmathews/electron-sharp-crash/README.md

-Electron crashes when converting buffer from sharp to blob.
+Electron web contents crash when converting buffer from sharp to blob.

 To run: